 The purpose of our integrated training is to give those who feel themselves called to Bible translation the opportunity to obtain practice-oriented training.
 Our focus is on building a core of trained and qualified indigenous Bible translators.
 Ultimately we aim to create opportunities for them to develop to their maximum potential.

 Our training consists of formal training, non-formal and on-the-job training.
 The Diploma in Bible Translation programme takes 4-5 years to complete.
 The formal training is delivered in intensive modules.
 Typically, we have 4-6 weeks of intensive modules per year for 4 1/2 years or 2 x 3 weeks per year over 3 years together with practical work and assignments.
 The intensives are followed by self study and on-the-job training under the guidance of a mentor for the rest of the year.
-Similarly, our MTh in Bible Translation Consultation combines academic rigour with practical experience through an internship.

 Early Involvement in Translation

 We aim to involve students in translation within the first two years of their training.
 We believe that our integrated approach sharpens translation skills as actual translation experience is increased and complemented by a range of intensive modules.

 Through our training programmes we seek to develop the whole person.
 This includes attitudes, skills and knowledge that are crucial for the work of Bible translation.
 To read more click here.